doctrine-extensions/DoctrineExtensions/README.md

 more efficiently.
 These behaviors can be easily attached to the event system of Doctrine and handle the records being flushed in a behavioral way.

+---

+##### :warning: The `master` branch is for development on Doctrine Extensions 3.0.

+3.0 will focus on refreshing this package for today's PHP.
+This includes:

+- Bumping minimum version requirements of PHP, Doctrine, and other dependencies
+- Updating the test suite, add code and style standards, and other needed build tools
+- Cleaning up documentation, code, comments, etc.

+While major code changes are not expected initially for 3.0, it will be a major release due to changes in requirements and toolsets.

+For the current stable version, see the [v2.4.x branch][v2.4.x].

+---

 ## Installation

     $ composer require gedmo/doctrine-extensions